Lunreth/nmrih-honor-rank/README.md

 # NMRiH - Honor Ranking
 Players will be able to give honor votes to friendly, cooperative and veteran users, it also has support for SQLite database and a full menu to display ranking in-game.
+Use `!honor` command to check your own votes.

 https://forums.alliedmods.net/showthread.php?p=2714045